Katalyst99/Algo-in-C/README.md

 ## 32. Rotate Image Algorithm:
 * The algorithm has a multitude of important real-world applications in several domains.
 For example, In Computer Graphics the algo is used to rotate objects or scenes in a 3D environment.

+## 33.Spiral Matrix Algorithm:
+* The algorithm has a multitude of important real-world applications in real-world scenarios.
+For example, In Computer Graphics the algo can be used to traverse the graphics buffer or mesh data, ensuring the desired order for rendering or applying transformations.